 A Bank of America automatic teller machine (ATM) is located to the east of the Center Point on the ticketing level.
 It is pre-security.
 There are no ATMs on the concourses.

-Fax and copy services are in the Lost and Found office on the Baggage Claim level.
-It is open Monday – Friday 9 a.m.-4 p.m. except holidays.
+Fax and copy services are in the Lost and Found office in Baggage Claim on the lower level.
+It is open Monday-Friday 9 a.m.-4 p.m. except holidays.
 Call (520) 573-8156.

 Computer Work Stations